bharatkashyap/mock-api/README.md

 # Extending the API for more resources

 - Create new JSON Bin [here](https://jsonbin.io/) and add it to the `jsonBin` array - for instance, `https://api.jsonbin.io/b/5f3a5c31b88c04101cf59111/latest`.
-- Add resource names and unique ID fields in the `paths` and `idFields ` array with functions and paths for the new resource. -
+- Add resource names to `paths` and unique ID fields to the `idFields ` array.

+- Examples:

 - **jsonBin**
 ```
 jsonBin = {